jonlpersson/ed-latimore/site/_posts/2023-02-07-25-boxing-tips-for-both-beginners-and-professionals.md

 "Road work" or running is vital because boxing is an activity that taxes your cardiovascular system.
 You need to get in shape to box.
 Running helps, but the best way to get in shape for boxing is to box.

 This doesn’t mean that you shouldn’t run.
 It just means that most fighters spend WAY too much time doing roadwork.
-It wears down their legs and, past a certain point, doesn’t help them in the ring.I
+It wears down their legs and, past a certain point, doesn’t help them in the ring.

 I like to think of running routines in terms of 2-week intervals rather than one.
 I believe this gives your body more time to recover.
 Here is a sample running routine I’ve used to get in shape for a fight: